11/7/2024

 speaker

-So overall, I would say mid-range and high-end has continued to be stable but not outgrow.
-We had a little bit more units at the end.
+So overall, I would say mid-range and high-end has continued to be stable, but not outgrow.
+We had a little bit more unit shipments in the end.

 speaker